 Whether for structuring, ablating, cutting, or drilling: the laser has become an essential tool in micro-production technology.
 With its short and ultrashort TruMicro pulse lasers, TRUMPF offers innovative solid-state lasers that are tailored precisely to these tasks.
 They make it possible to carry out microprocessing with an optimal combination of quality, productivity and profitability.
 The fibre-based ultrashort pulse lasers in the TruMicro Series 2000 are distinguished by their compact and light design.
+Integrating the laser is made significantly easier by using a laser light cable for ultrashort pulse lasers (LLK-U).
 With their moderate average power they are ideally suited for foil cutting and the ablation of thin layers.

 The TruMicro Series 2000 makes it possible to use cold processing for a large number of microprocessing applications.

 Make use of the strengths of the laser for corrosion-free black marking on metals.

 The ultrafast power modulator keeps power and pulse energy at an exact level.